 - Regimental colours/standards/flags: At the end of their life ‘colours’ are often laid up in churches or museums.
 Unless they are specifically dedicated as a war memorial then these are merely associated with the Regiment and are not deemed war memorials per se.

-- Standardly issued items: Items issued by government or organisations in recognition of acts associated with conflict.
-These might include; soldier silhouettes, Dead Man’s Penny, a plaque to remember Warship or Weapons Week or an individual’s medals.
+- Standardly issued items: Items issued by government or organisations in recognition of acts or sites associated with conflict.
+These might include; soldier silhouettes, Dead Man’s Penny, a plaque to remember Warship or Weapons Week, Airfields or an individual’s medals.
 Whilst these have an important association with conflict they are not seen as war memorials under the terms of this website.
 Some may be recorded elsewhere by other organisations.

 Report a memorial which is not a war memorial